xironix/zarquon-puppet/README.md

 ## Dependencies

-* Tested with Puppet Open Source 3.0.1
+* Tested with Puppet Open Source 3.1.0
-* Targeted for Ubuntu 12.10
+* Tested on Ubuntu 12.10 and Linux Mint 14

 ## Linting